leopard-kent/Hello-World/README.md

 # Hello-World
-This is Kent
-Just a beginner with coding and i hope i make it to be a great developer.
+I am Kent on a journey to become a professional Web Developer.